OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-03.md

 Next to him, Ezer son of Jeshua, official of Mizpah, repaired another section opposite the ascent to the armoury at the angle.

 ## Nehemiah 3:20
-Next to him, Baruch son of Zabbai zealously repaired another section, from the angle to the entrance of the house of Eliashib the high priest.
+Beside him, Baruch son of Zabbai earnestly repaired another section, from the angle to the entrance of the house of Eliashib the high priest.

 ## Nehemiah 3:21
 Next to him, Meremoth son of Uriah, the son of Hakkoz, repaired another section, from the entrance of Eliashib’s house to its end.